MinecraftForge/Documentation/docs/rendering/modelextensions/facedata.md

 Elements Model
 --------------

-In vanilla "elements" models the face data applies to the face it is specified in or all faces of the element it is specified in which don't have their own face data.
+In vanilla "elements" models, the face data applies to the face it is specified in or all faces of the element it is specified in which don't have their own face data.

 The additional data can be specified in the two ways shown in this example:
 ```js